bitprj/BitCamp/Serverless-Functions/README.md

 Serverless architectures offer greater scalability, more flexibility, and quicker time to release, all at a reduced cost.
 Functions is also a great solution for processing bulk data, integrating systems, working with the internet-of-things (IoT), and building simple APIs and micro-services.

+## The Goal 🥅
+**Who?** Built with the audience of college and high school students that have minimal to advanced coding experience in mind.
+Most do not have experience with APIs with serverless architectures.

+**What?** Concise and interactive Github Learning Lab that introduces and develops skills related to serverless architectures with [Microsoft Azure Functions](https://azure.microsoft.com/en-us/services/functions/)

+**How?** Students gain experience through building a complete web app with a frontend (HTML, CSS, JS) and backend (Azure Functions, NodeJS).
+The web app's input is a picture, and it displays emotion data.

+> Example of [frontend](https://express10ns.emilychen10.repl.co/) *Note: Azure Functions are disabled*

+**When?**
+* *Starting out:* Week 0 consists of an introductory JS project and Week 1 assists students in setting up with VSCode, a basic Azure Function, and Github.
+* *The project:* Week 2 (backend) and Week 3 (frontend) is when students begin building their "Emotion Detector"

+**Where?** Tools used include VScode, Github, Azure Static Web Apps, Azure Functions, and Microsoft Cognitive Services (Face API).

 ### Project Description
 4-week course on using Azure Functions, Javascript, and External APIs.